MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-Otto o nove cifre senza spazi e delimitatori
+otto o nove cifre senza spazi e delimitatori

 ### <a name="pattern"></a>Modello

-Otto o nove cifre
+otto o nove cifre

 ### <a name="checksum"></a>Checksum